A Survey of Circuit Foundation Model: Foundation AI Models for VLSI Circuit Design and EDA: Foundation Model as a Circuit Decoder

 The first strategy, prompt engineering, primarily leverages commercial LLMs via API calls.
 In contrast, the other three strategies focus on customizing local LLMs by fine-tuning pre-trained models, mostly from open-source communities.
 Each strategy has its own advantages and drawbacks.
 Commercial models (e.g., GPT) reduce the substantial costs of training and deploying LLMs but may raise security and intellectual property concerns.
 On the other hand, fine-tuning local open-sourced LLMs (e.g., Llama, DeepSeek) can address these security and IP issues but requires significant resources and limits the model size.
 Smaller-scale customized LLMs tend to be less general compared with large commercial solutions.
+As the advancement of the commercial models and finetuning technologies, there are two booming strategies for RTL generation. \textbf{Agentic systems} for RTL generation are considered a promising direction for automated RTL generation targeting real industrial applications.
+The representative work targeting this direction is Spec2RTL-Agent~\cite{yu2025spec2rtl} by Nvidia.
+Another promising direction is \textbf{RL for RTL generation}~\cite{teng2025verirl, cui2024origen, zhao2024codev}, where the specific RL strategy is applied to finetune LLMs on the RTL generation task and demonstrates significant effectiveness.

 The four distinct strategies for RTL generation using LLMs present unique advantages and challenges. \textbf{Prompt engineering} focuses on crafting precise prompts to guide LLMs in generating RTL code, which usually involves iterative refinement with EDA tools.
 In contrast, \textbf{LLMs trained on private datasets} (`\emph{Supervised Fine-Tuning}', denoted as `SFT' in Table~\ref{tab:llm-rtl}) enhance model performance by fine-tuning them with proprietary data tailored to specific organizational needs.
 However, this method demands computational resources for fine-tuning, and the private circuit dataset is not open-sourced to facilitate the advancement of the community.
 Alternatively, \textbf{LLMs trained on open datasets with code only} (`\emph{Unsupervised Fine-Tuning}', denoted as `UFT' in Table~\ref{tab:llm-rtl}) leverage open-source codebases for unsupervised fine-tuning, reducing the need for labor-intensive dataset preparation.
 However, this approach is less effective for RTL generation, which requires strict adherence to specific instructions including design descriptions.
 The UFT trains LLMs to predict the next token based on the preceding context, which aids LLMs in grasping code syntax, but is limited in understanding required functional specifications.
 Consequently, this UFT approach is typically less effective and thus less adopted.
 Finally, \textbf{LLMs trained on open datasets with instruction-code pairs} (these methods also involve \emph{Supervised Fine-Tuning}, denoted as `SFT') utilize pairs of design specifications and RTL code to train the LLMs, and the dataset is open-sourced.
 This last strategy is both effective and benefits the community with open-source datasets.